external-mirrors/pleroma/docs/configuration/how_to_serve_another_domain_for_webfinger.md

 As said earlier, each Pleroma user has an `acct`: URI, which is used for discovery and authentication.
 When you add @user@example.org, a webfinger query is performed.
 This is done in two steps:

-1. Querying `https://example.org/.well-known/host-meta` (where the domain of the URL matches the domain part of the `acct`: URI) to get information on how to perform the query.
+1. Querying `https://example.org/.well-known/host-meta` or `https://example.org/.well-known/host-meta.json` (where the domain of the URL matches the domain part of the `acct`: URI) to get information on how to perform the query.
 This file will indeed contain a URL template of the form `https://example.org/.well-known/webfinger?resource={uri}` that will be used in the second step.
 2. Fill the returned template with the `acct`: URI to be queried and perform the query: `https://example.org/.well-known/webfinger?resource=acct:user@example.org`